THE KOALA KARE BLOG

 Seasonal Doesn’t Mean Exempt from Inclusion

 Whether it’s a summer carnival, a haunted hayride, or a holiday market, accessibility should never be an afterthought.
-In fact, temporary and seasonal events often attract large crowds and multigenerational families, making inclusive restroom facilities even more critical.
+Temporary and seasonal events often attract lengthy visits by large crowds and multigenerational families, making inclusive facilities more critical.

-Installing adult changing stations, either in permanent restrooms or through modular, mobile restroom solutions, signals a commitment to true accessibility.
-It says: Everyone belongs here.
+Ensuring there are adult changing stations available in a private space, signals a commitment to true accessibility.
+It says: Everyone is welcome here.

-Koala Kare believes that public spaces, temporary or permanent should not force families to choose between dignity and participation.
-By equipping seasonal attractions and entertainment venues with adult changing stations, it can transform frustration into freedom.
+Koala Kare Products believes that public spaces, temporary or permanent, should not force families to choose between dignity and participation.
+Equipping seasonal attractions and entertainment venues with adult changing stations can transform frustration into freedom.

 < Previous Post